Harsh0294/vetfed/README.md

 Full instructions are in the Planning Documents->Instructions folder.
-Please follow them --> they are very comprehensive.
+Please follow them: they are very comprehensive.

 Shape Files and Tables for GIS Program (Veteran Data in Every State):
 https://www.census.gov/geo/maps-data/data/tiger-data.html